 If you’d like to jump through a few extra hoops rather than just hitting Shift+Restart, you can also launch the “Advanced Options” menu through the settings app.
 Press Windows+I to open the Settings app, and then

 In the left pane, switch to the “Recovery” tab.
 In the right pane, scroll down a bit, and then click the “Restart Now” button in the “Advanced Startup” section.

-If you’re using Windows 8, you’ll switch to the “General” tab instead, and then click the “Restart” button in the “Advanced Startup” section.
+If you’re using Windows 8 or 8.1, you’ll switch to the “General” tab instead, and then click the “Restart” button in the “Advanced Startup” section.

 Option Three: Issue a Command with PowerShell (or the Command Prompt)